-We are broadly interested in understanding agricultural sustainability and how to farm with nature.
-In particular, we focus on why there are insect pests and how they continue to be so successful.
+We are broadly interested in how humans have impacted the ecology and evolution of insect-plant interactions in agriculture In particular, we focus on why there are insect pests and how they continue to be so successful.

 Dr. Yolanda Chen

 Department of Plant and Soil Sciences

 Keywords that describe our interests: insect ecology, populations genetics, genomics, epigenetics, evolutionary ecology, agriculture, domestication, rapid evolution, biogeography, phylogeography, invasive species, host range expansions, anthropogenic effects